-To ensure that this consommé is absolutely clear, chef Alexander Kroll of the Widder Hotel in Zurich creates a "raft" of ground beef and egg whites to absorb impurities, producing an elegant soup with concentrated flavor.
+To ensure that this consomme is absolutely clear, chef Alexander Kroll of the Widder Hotel in Zurich creates a “raft” of ground beef and egg whites to absorb impurities, producing an elegant soup with concentrated flavor.
+This recipe first appeared in our November 2011 issue along with Beth Kracklauer’s story The Art of Soup.

 For the Consommé Raft